rjury-sumo/Hajime/README.md

 **Connection profiles** let you work with multiple Sumo Logic deployments:

 1. **Create a Profile**:
+   - Click the Sumo Logic icon in the activity bar to open the sidebar
+   - Click the + button in the view header, or click "Create your first profile"
-   - Run `Sumo Logic: Create/Update Connection Profile`
+   - Or run `Sumo Logic: Create/Update Connection Profile` from command palette
    - Enter profile name (e.g., `Production`, `Dev`, `Customer-ABC`)
    - Select region (us1, us2, eu, au, de, jp, ca, in) or enter custom endpoint
    - Enter Access ID and Access Key (stored securely)

 2. **Switch Profiles**:
+   - Click any profile in the sidebar's Profiles section, or
    - Click the profile name in the status bar (bottom-right), or
-   - Run `Sumo Logic: Switch Profile`
+   - Run `Sumo Logic: Switch Profile` from command palette
    - All queries and API calls use the active profile

 3. **Manage Profiles**:
-   - `Sumo Logic: List Profiles` - View all configured profiles
-   - `Sumo Logic: Test Connection` - Verify API connectivity
-   - `Sumo Logic: Delete Profile` - Remove a profile and its credentials
+   - Right-click a profile in the sidebar for quick actions (Switch, Delete, Test Connection)
+   - Or use command palette: `List Profiles`, `Test Connection`, `Delete Profile`

 **Profile Features**:
 - 🔐 Credentials stored securely in VS Code's secret storage
 - 💾 Per-profile autocomplete data (fields, partitions, metadata values)
 - 📁 Organized output: `output/<profile>/queries/`, `collectors/`, etc.
 - 🔄 Quick switching without re-entering credentials
+- 👁️ Visual indicator showing active profile in sidebar

 ### Fetching Metadata & Configuration